Hindsight-Technology/documentation/accounting/localizations/colombia.rst

 and integration with the CEN Financiero portal, which is accessible
 here: https://cenfinancierolab.cen.biz

-Once that Odoo and Carvajal T&S is fully configured and ready for production the testing environment can be disabled.
+Once that Twenty20 and Carvajal T&S is fully configured and ready for production the testing environment can be disabled.

 3. Configure your report data